Slovenians vote in tight race between populists, liberals

 The Freedom House democracy watchdog recently said that “while political rights and civil liberties are generally respected (in Slovenia), the current right-wing government has continued attempts to undermine the rule of law and democratic institutions, including the media and judiciary.”

 The 63-year-old political veteran Jansa has denied this, portraying himself as a victim of an elaborate leftist smear plot.
-In order to polish his image ahead of the election, Jansa has distanced himself from Orban and adopted a tough stance toward Russia over the invasion of Ukraine.
+In order to polish his image before the election, Jansa has distanced himself from Orban and adopted a tough stance toward Russia over the invasion of Ukraine.